-As we aim to create a corpus which reflects the general characteristics of SMS messages, we want contributors to have diverse backgrounds, of a wide range of ages, and living in various geographic locations.
-As crowdsourcing methods pull from a variety of sources, we deemed this strategy as the most suitable for SMS collection.
+We aim to create a corpus which reflects the general characteristics of English and Chinese SMS messages, to be used for a wide variety of studies.
+Therefore, contributors are expected to have diverse backgrounds, of a wide range of ages, and living in various geographic location.
+As crowdsourcing methods pull from a variety of sources, we deemed this strategy as suitable for SMS collection.

 Probably the most well known crowdsourcing platform is Amazon's Mechanical Turk (henceforth, MTurk), which allows users to publish tasks and for the members of the general public to do the tasks, usually for a nominal fee.
 The use of MTurk as a crowdsourcing technique has been widely documented in the computer science literature.
 It is also an ideal place for conducting our English SMS collection.
-We also published a few tasks in another mechanized labor site, ShortTask, to diversify the background of contributors.
+We also published a few tasks in another mechanized labor site, ShortTask18, to diversify the background of contributors.
 Considering its similarity to MTurk and the limited usage in our current collection methods, we do not discuss it further in this paper.

-A demographic survey of MTurk workers (known colloquially as Turkers) conducted by Ipeirotis (2010a) reveals that the respondents are from 66 countries with a wide distribution in age and education levels, but that the majority of them are from English-speaking countries (46.8% American and 34.0% Indian).
-However, the study also suggests the scarcity of Chinese workers, which has been validated by other researchers (Gao and Vogel, 2010; Resnik et al., 2010) who have pointed out that there are few Chinese-speaking Turkers and thus difficult to recruit.
-We also performed a pilot study in MTurk, publishing two batches of tasks to collect Chinese SMS messages, but received few submissions, validating the earlier reports of shortage of Chinese workers.
-So while MTurk is a good platform for collecting English SMS, we have to find a more suitable platform for gathering Chinese SMS.
+A demographic survey of MTurk workers (known colloquially as Turkers) conducted by (Ipeirotis, 2010a) reveals that the respondents are from 66 countries with a wide distribution in age and education levels, but that the majority of them are from English-speaking countries (46.8% American and 34.0% Indian).
+However, the study also suggests the scarcity of Chinese workers, which has also been validated by researchers - (Gao and Vogel, 2010; Resnik et al., 2010) who have pointed out that there are few Chinese speaking Turkers and thus difficult to recruit.
+We also performed a pilot study in MTurk, publishing two batches of tasks to collect Chinese SMS messages, but we received few submissions, validating the earlier reports of shortage of Chinese workers.
+So while MTurk is a good platform for collecting English SMS, and we have to find a more suitable platform for gathering Chinese SMS.

 In China, the same crowdsourcing form of mechanized labor goes by the name of "witkey" (威客, Wēi Kè in pinyin), short for "key of wisdom", described as using the wisdom of the masses to solve problems.
-Among such Chinese websites, Zhubajie (猪八 戒) currently stands out for its dominant market share (over 50%) and huge workforce (over 50 million).
-Zhabajie also categorizes tasks within its own ontology, and one specific category relates to SMS (more details in Section 5).
+Among such Chinese websites, Zhubajie19 currently stands out for its dominant market share (over 50%) and huge workforce (over 50 million)20.
+Zhabajie also categorizes tasks within its own ontology, and one specific category relates to SMS (more details in section 5).
 Therefore, we chose Zhubajie as the crowdsourcing platform for collecting Chinese SMS.

-Besides anonymous workers in MTurk, ShortTask and Zhubajie, we also leveraged the local pool of potential contributors in Singapore.
-English and Chinese are two of the official languages of Singapore, making it an ideal place to recruit contributors for our corpus http://www.shorttask.com http://www.zhubajie.com collection.
+Besides anonymous workers in MTurk, ShortTask and Zhubajie, we also exploit our local potential contributors in Singapore.
+English and Chinese are two of the official languages of Singapore, making it an ideal place to recruit contributors for our corpus collection.
 We recruited contributors by emailing students in our department.
 They were requested to submit either English or Chinese SMS.
-Participants from all four above sources were reimbursed a small sum of money for their contributions.
+Participants from all three above sources were reimbursed a small sum of money for their contributions.